VWS-Python/vws-python/README.md

 ## Connecting to Vuforia

 To connect to Vuforia,
-a Vuforia target database must be created via the Vuforia Web UI.
+Vuforia target databases must be created via the Vuforia Web UI.
 Then, secret keys must be set as environment variables.

 The test infrastructure allows those keys to be set in the file `vuforia_secrets.env`.